Binding transformations

 Launching the example

-method which would simply create a new instance of our application launcher and pass application arguments to Launcher#launch
+method that simply creates a new instance of our application launcher and passes the application arguments to the Launcher#launch

 method.